ooteniya1/resource-estimation/README.md

 7. Estimate the resource usage per pod/container
 8. Use that to determine your quota

-To begin, let's do the following:
+### Todo Application deployment and Tools Setup
+Before we go through the proesses outlined above, let's prepare the application and the tools.

-1. **Install and deploy the Todo-spring Application** xxx
+#### Install and deploy the Todo-spring Application

-2. **Record the test plans using Apache JMeter** xxx
+#### Record the test plans using Apache JMeter

-4. **Apply a VPA custome resource to monitor the application's resource usage**
+#### Apply a VPA custome resource to monitor the application's resource usage

 [Vertical Pod Autoscaler Operator (VPA)](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html) automatically reviews the historic and current CPU and memory resources for containers in pods and can update the resource limits and requests based on the usage values it learns.